-Adults: Because children and youth are impressionable and because we value their health and yours, smoking and the use of tobacco in any form (including vaping and e-cigarettes) are prohibited in CYS facilities or on CYS property.
+Adults: Children and youth are impressionable and we value their health and yours.
+Smoking and the use of tobacco in any form (including vaping and e-cigarettes) are prohibited in CYS facilities or on CYS property.
 There are designated outdoor smoking areas outside each facility that are at least 50 feet from common points of entry/exit, not located in areas commonly used by non-smokers and not in the presence or view of children/youth.